MACONDO

 How much does it cost?

-Participants are responsible for covering the cost of their own transportation, dinners and incidentals.
+Participants are responsible for covering the cost of their own transportation, dinners, and incidentals.

 Are there scholarships or financial assistance available?

-All website content © Copyright 2023 Macondo Writers | Privacy Policy
+All website content © Copyright 2026 Macondo Writers | Privacy Policy